Locations:

 If you’ve already experienced bleeding or signs of a miscarriage, your healthcare provider will use ultrasound to look at the contents of your uterus.

 Some healthcare providers will collect a series of blood samples that check the levels of hCG (human chorionic gonadotropin) in your body.
-HCG is known as the pregnancy hormone because it's only produced if you are pregnant.
 The level of hCG in your blood increases rapidly in early pregnancy and reaches its peak around weeks eight to 10.
-If it's not rising quickly, it can indicate a miscarriage or other complication.
-Your provider may decide to test your hCG levels over the course of several days to evaluate how your hCG levels are rising.
+If it’s not rising quickly or is low, it can indicate a miscarriage or other complication.
+Your provider may decide to test your hCG levels over the course of several days to evaluate if or how your hCG levels are rising.
 This can be an effective tool for diagnosing blighted ovum.

 Management and Treatment